4 Filtering Practices for NuGet.org

 4. Trust ID Prefix Reservation

-Organizations can apply for a ID Prefix Reservation number for packages hosted on NuGet.org.
-Once approved, only said organization can publish with that prefix.
+Organizations can apply for an ID Prefix Reservation number for packages hosted on NuGet.org.
+Once approved, only said the organization can publish with that prefix.
 For example, “System.” is reserved by Microsoft and is used for integral .NET packages.